equinix-labs/otel-cli/README.md

 ##### SaaS tracing vendor

-We've provided Honeycomb and LightStep configurations that you could also use, if you're using one of those vendors today.
+We've provided Honeycomb, LightStep, and Elastic configurations that you could also use, if you're using one of those vendors today.
 It's still pretty easy to get started:

 ```shell